anoopsethi/PowerBI/README.md

 # PowerBI
-Basic bar charts and pie charts on the given data using PowerBI tool.
+Basic bar charts and pie charts on given data using PowerBI tool.